-In today’s sermon I want to consider yet another popular passage in the Bible.
-It is the story of Jesus being anointed by a sinful woman.
-“She has done a beautiful thing to me…” is the key verse of the passage.
+In today’s sermon, I want to consider yet another popular passage in the Bible.
+It is the story of Jesus being anointed by a sinful woman at Bethany.
+“She has done a beautiful thing to me…” is the key verse in this passage.
 What can we learn about doing beautiful things for God today?

 Read Mark 14:3-9